cmusson/connor_musson_project/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-- The following app is made entirely in the new experimental NextJS 13 App layout with all server components.
-- A user can see all the information and quotes found in each LOTR film and from there select any character to view their information and all their quotes.
-- Fully responsive fro both desktop and mobile.
+The following app is made entirely in the new experimental NextJS 13 App layout with all server components.
+A user can see all the information and quotes found in each LOTR film and from there select any character to view their information and all their quotes.
+Fully responsive fro both desktop and mobile.

 ## Getting Started